matomo-org/matomo-sdk-ios/README.md

 ###Dispatching events

 The tracker will by default dispatch any pending events every 120 seconds.
-You may change the default:

-* Set the interval to 0 with dispatch events as soon as they are queued
-* If a negative value is used the dispatch timer will never run, a manual dispatch must be used
+Set the interval to 0 to dispatch events as soon as they are queued.
+If a negative value is used the dispatch timer will never run, a manual dispatch must be used.

 ```objective-c
 // Switch to manual dispatch